Tour type: Small Group

 Breakfast, Lunch, Dinner

-Gulet cruises are subject to minor alterations while en-route.
-These are subject to the final decision of the boat captain and may be made at short notice due to weather conditions, the number of other boats in certain bays or other practical reasons.
+Gulet cruises and itineraries are subject to alterations while en-route or before departure.
+These are subject to the final decision of the boat captain and out of our control and may be made at short notice due to weather conditions, the number of other boats in certain bays or other practical reasons.
 The same overall experience will be maintained.

 If you are looking for a tour and not finding what you are looking for, have a look at our best other related tours to check out for your travel plans.
 At Encounters Travel, we offer a variety of tours to suit your needs.
 So sit back, relax, and let us help you plan the perfect getaway.